studiographene/SGSchemaSync/README.md

 *   `axios`: (A dependency of `sg-schema-sync` itself for its default requester and spec fetching).

 ## Pitfalls & Known Issues
 *   **OpenAPI Specification Quality:** The accuracy of generated code heavily depends on the input spec.
-Ensure `security` definitions are correct for `authRequire` to work as expected.
+Ensure `security` definitions are correct for `authRequired` to work as expected in the `SGSyncRequesterOptions`.
-*   **Default Requester Auth:** The `getToken()` in the auto-generated client file is a placeholder and **must** be implemented for authentication to work with the default requester.
+*   **Default Requester Auth:** You **must** correctly configure `defaultRequesterConfig.getTokenModulePath` and ensure your `getToken` function works for authentication with the default requester.
-*   **Custom Requester Mapping:** When creating a custom requester adapter, ensure thorough mapping between `SGSyncRequesterOptions`/`SGSyncResponse` and your project's own types.
+*   **Custom Requester Implementation:** When creating a custom requester, ensure thorough mapping between `SGSyncRequesterOptions`/`SGSyncResponse` and your project's own types/error handling.
+Pay attention to `authRequired` and how you handle token injection.
+The `context` property in `SGSyncRequesterOptions` can be used to pass additional utilities (like a `baseURL` or even your `getToken` if you prefer that pattern over the default requester's direct import).
-*   **Naming Collisions:** While efforts are made to generate unique names based on paths and methods, extremely similar paths might still rarely lead to collisions.
-Review generated files if your spec has highly ambiguous paths.
+*   **Naming Collisions:** While efforts are made to generate unique names, review generated files if your spec has highly ambiguous paths.
-*   **Parameter Handling:** Only basic query parameter handling is implemented.
+*   **Parameter Handling in Examples:** The `GetUserById({ pathParams: { userId: id } })` syntax in usage examples shows how parameters are now passed as structured objects.
+Ensure your actual calls match the generated function signatures.
-*   **Content Types:** Assumes `application/json`.
+*   **Content Types:** Primarily assumes `application/json`.
-*   **Authentication:** Pass auth details via the `config` parameter.
-*   **React Query Version:** Assumes TanStack Query v4/v5 API compatibility.
+*   **React Query Version:** Assumes TanStack Query v4/v5 API compatibility for generated hooks.

 ---